Vinfall/sb/MIGRATION.md

 > [!NOTE]
 > Commands here are for reference only.
-> You should always make sure you understand them well before blindless following this guide.
+> You should always make sure you understand them well before blindly following this guide.

 ## bulk-crap-uninstaller